Paul Ford

 Polycentric design shortens the gap between sensing and acting.
 Correction occurs where reality appears, keeping the cost low and learning continuous.

-Local consequence enables local correction.
-Short loops sustain intelligence.
-Distributed autonomy prevents single-point failure.
+Local consequence enables local correction, short loops sustain intelligence, and distributed autonomy prevents single-point failure.

 We need coherence without centralisation.